-One of the more recent innovations in the world of photography is the compact stylish 360 degree cameras.
+One of the more recent innovations in the world of photography is the compact stylish 360 degree camera.
 With advanced features that allow you to Livestream, upload quickly or edit wherever you are these cameras are great for people who are on the go and love recording their adventures.
-This new breed of camera comes in a variety of designs, sizes and structures with fisheye lenses that help you capture special moments and action in a new way.
-If you’re excited to own one of these and begin your own journey then we’ll present some of the Best 360 degree Cameras 2022 on the market.
+This new breed of the camera comes in a variety of designs, sizes and structures with fisheye lenses that help you capture special moments and action in a new way.
+If you’re excited to own one of these and begin your own journey then we’ll present some of the Best 360 degree Cameras on the market.

 What we like about the One X is how simple it is to create a great-looking video of any scale.
 Kudos in particular to the silky smooth image stabilization, which all goes to make it an enticing proposition for semi-pro videographers looking for some exclusive special effects on-the-fly.

 In order to make 360° footage of sports escapades and outdoor experiences, look to the GoPro Max for the latest 360° video camera.
 The Insta360 One X is waterproof all the way down to five levels, and it’s easy to edit.
 If you want to transform the 360-degree recording into a standard 2D film – a key advantage of 360 cameras – the app’s OverCapture program lets you do this quickly, as long as you are satisfied with how the final footage turned out.
 The Max also amps up all of the features found on the GoPro Hero 8 Black, including superior HyperSmooth stabilization and 360-degree TimeWarp sequences.
 The marginally sub-par 2D video footage which is the product of the footage being transformed from a fish-eye view means that the Max falls short of being the absolute GoPro for both 360 and normal footage.
 For someone who needs to film action scenes in any way, it’s a perfect option that’s easy to use and can do it later.